unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 +++ exited (status 0) +++
 ```

-Looking at the output of the code we can see that the program is using `strcmp` which is a C library function to compare two strings against the word "sex"... let's see if "sex" will work.
+Looking at the output of the code we can see that the program is using `strcmp` which is a C library function to compare two strings against one another.
+In this example it's comparing the password input against the word "sex"; let's see if "sex" will work.

 ```console
 leviathan1@melinda:~$ ./check